 Now, let’s say that a few weeks after receiving your loan, you realize that you don’t need to hire 2 new staff members – instead, you can hire 1 new staff member without facing major capacity issues.
 What should you do?

-Obviously, you can re-allocate the funds elsewhere.
+You can re-allocate the funds elsewhere – so long as they’re used for business purposes only1.
 For example, you can launch a larger marketing campaign or purchase more IT equipment.
 However, less obviously, you do not need to spend the money.
-That is, if your working capital loan is with Mulligan Funding, then you can – if you wish – pay your loan back early, and therefore save interest costs.
+That is, if your working capital loan is through Mulligan Funding, then you can – if you wish – pay your loan back early, and therefore save interest costs.

 Naturally, the choice is yours, and if you have a profitable use for the unexpectedly available loan funds, then by all means: go for it!
 But the message here is that you have a CHOICE.
 And the right choice is, quite simply, the one that is best for you.

 Well, if you try and hire 3 staff members with a budget for hiring 2 staff members, there’s virtually no way you can make it happen.
-Even if the labor market supply in your part of the country is tilted towards employers, the compensation package you offer will pale in comparison to your competitors.
+Even if the labor market supply in your part of the country is tilted towards employers, the compensation package you offer will likely pale in comparison to your competitors.
 So while you MIGHT get lucky and “get 3 for the price of 2”, it’s not a situation that you should expect to last for the long term.
-Sooner or later (and it’ll probably be sooner), at least 1 of those people – if not all of them – will head to greener pastures.
+Sooner or later, at least 1 of those people – if not all of them – will head to greener pastures.

-The good news is that if your working capital loan is from Mulligan Funding, you can apply for a second loan, even if your first one is still active.
-What’s more, we do NOT charge double fees, and the funds from your second loan aren’t used to pay down your first loan.
+The good news is that if your working capital loan is through Mulligan Funding, you can apply for a second loan, even if your first one is still active2.

 All of this translates into: if you’re approved for a second loan, you’ll get 100% of the funds, which you can use to hire the additional staff member.
 Because while it’s wise to stretch your dollars as far as possible, you don’t want them to break.
-A second working capital loan prevents this from happening, and that’s precisely why we offer it to our clients.
+In this scenario, a second working capital loan may help you achieve your goals, and that’s precisely why we offer it to our clients.

 At Mulligan Funding, we are invested – not just figuratively, but LITERALLY – in our clients’ success.
-We aren’t a middleman or broker that shops our clients’ working capital loan applications to funders across the country.
-We are the funder.
-And that’s why we want our clients to maximize their funds, and get the most bank for their buck.
+We are not a broker and we won’t shop your working capital loan to multiple funders across the country**.
+We provide access to the funder and are the direct servicer of your loan.
+And that’s why we want our clients to maximize their funds, and get the most bang for their buck.
 When they win, we win.
 It’s as simple as that.

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!